SherryBlueHe/infsci2415_assignment1/report.md

 ![](screenshot/p3a.png)
 ![](screenshot/p3a1.png)

-For the by-race visualization, we use the multiple line plot to show the tendency of poverty rate changes, because it is the most efficient and clear way to show tendency.
-Then we add a poverty number plot to show how the number change with year.
-These two plots can already show all the important change for the D1 dataset.
+For the by-race visualization, as we discussed in the previous part, multiple line plot could be a good way to show the tendency of poverty rate changes, because it is the most efficient and clear way to show tendency.
+To show all the important information in D1 dataset, we use two multiple line plots in the visualization, one for percentage numbers and the other for the absolute poverty population.
+With both the two plots, it could be more clearly that how poverty by race change along time.

 ![](screenshot/p3a1.png)
 ![](screenshot/population.jpeg)